barracudanetworks/waf-automation/aws-puppet-waf-hands_on_lab/README.md

 #### Important note:

-•	Use AWS IAM shared key and token and place it in the home directory of the user

 •	Create at least one SSH Key pair in the AWS region where the stack will be deployed

 •	Download the SSH key to your local computer and lower the permission for the key file.